Our Dublin Photo Diary series continues with the remaining eight portraits of photographer Shay Hunston’s People Of Temple Bar project.

 As part of our ongoing Dublin Photo Diary series, we showcase the best of Dublin based Photographers.
 This week we feature the work of Aidan Kelly.
 Having worked for such clients such as Mercury Prize nominee Gemma Hayes, Gavin Friday, Ruby works records, Brown Thomas, Jameson Irish Whiskey, U2, Sony, Rodrigo y Gabriella, Choice Cuts music with Candi Staton, Axis Ballymun for the Irish Arts Council, Hypnotic Brass Ensemble, Channel 4 UK with renowned playwright Martin MacDonagh, Oscar winning Fantastic Films, Ireland and many others, Aidan has certainly built a formidable reputation in the industry.

 I blame my father.
 His Super 8 film projector got me where I am today.
 That, and his collection of one-reel highlights from all the great Disney movies.
-Since Cabra didn’t have a cinema anymore, I was forced to migrate...to Phibsborough.
-Today, the building is Des Kelly’s carpet showroom.
-Yesterday, it was the Silver Skate Ice Rink.
-But to me, it will always be the State Cinema, the jumping off point for a life-long addiction.
+Since Cabra didn’t have a cinema anymore, I was forced to migrate... to Phibsborough.
+The building was once home to the Silver Skate Ice Rink, but to me it will always be the State Cinema - the jumping off point for a life-long addiction.
 The place where I saw Grease, Empire Of The Ants, The Cat From Outer Space and so many others.
-And then there was Star Wars, from which, I gather, none of us have never fully recovered.
+And then there was Star Wars, from which, I gather, none of us have ever fully recovered.
+There were times Phibsborough just wasn’t big enough.
+Is it a bird?
+Is it a plane?
+No, it’s Arnotts’ car park... sorry, formerly the Adelphi Cinema, on Abbey Street!
+In 1978, Superman: The Movie was a watershed.
+Outside of mass, I’d never been in such a huge building, filled with so many people.
+As John Williams’ music buckled my ears, I finally realised I was part of something far greater than myself.